tsani/jerrington.me/drafts/2023-03-25-generators-continuations-streams.md

 ```

 In the next section, we explore how to eliminate the mutable variable from this implementation.
-This will give rise to an implementation suitable in purely functional languages, which lack
+This will give rise to an implementation suitable to purely functional languages, which lack
 (genuine) mutable variables.

 ## Eliminating state